plamen-penev-ffw/behat-starter-kit/REPOSITORY.md

 > NOTE: windows asaasdsad WSL

 * While you are on the main page of your repository, there should be a green button labeled **Code**.
 Click on it.
-* Then a popup titled **Clone with SSH** will be openeded.
+* Then a popup titled **Clone with SSH** will be opened.
 It contains link that is used for cloning the repo.
 Copy it.
-It will be used for cloning the repository.
 * Open a terminal on your computer and go to the folder in which you want to clone the repository.
 * Then type the folowing command:
 ```